RyanHopkins7/maze-solver/README.md

 I used the Eclipse IDE for this project.
 To run code, download or clone this repository and open it in Eclipse.

-See Maze Solver SLC Report.docx for documentataion and prompt.pdf for prompt.

 ## Summarized version of the prompt:

 #### Create an application Maze Solver that can: